 Unless you are a U.S. citizen, you must have a student visa to enter the United States for your Cornell studies.

-After you're accepted as an exchange student, OGL will provide information on applying for a student visa.
-The undergraduate admissions office will prepare your I-20.
+After you're accepted into Summer Research Academy, OGL and the School of Continuing Education (SCE) will provide information on applying for a student visa.
+SCE will prepare your I-20.
 You will be asked to provide the following information to the I-20 portal:

 Scanned copy of your passport